gnohz/cole-website/content/posts/libravos-post-mortem/index.md

 draft = false
 +++

-# What is a Post Mortem? {#what-is-a-post-mortem}

-A postmortem is an exercise to learn from a recent experience that did not go according to plan.

 # What Was Libravos? {#what-was-libravos}

 Libra-vos stands for "Balance"-"You" in Latin.
 I cofounded it with a great friend [Teek](https://prateek.humane.com) during our first semester at McGill.